 3. The Oakland Raiders Send Khalil Mack to Chicago (2018)

 Mack is arguably the best defensive player in the NFL but incoming Raiders head coach Jon Gruden wouldn't (or couldn't) meet his salary demands.
 After he sat out the entire 2018 preseason, the Raiders traded him and second- and conditional fifth-round picks in 2020 to the Chicago Bears for first and sixth-round picks in 2019 and first- and third-round picks in '20.
-Mack became the highest-paid defensive player in NFL history and made the Pro Bowl last season.
-We will see what the next two drafts bring for the Raiders.
+Mack became the highest-paid defensive player in NFL history and made the Pro Bowl the last two seasons.
+The Raiders used the 2019 picks to draft Alabama running back Josh Jacobs, who earned Rookie of the Year honors, and traded the sixth-round pick to the New York Jets.
+We will see what 2020 brings for both teams.